boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-      This realization model of transport for 5G slices assumes Layer-3 delivery for midhaul and backhaul transport connections, and a Layer 2 or Layer 3 (eCPRI supports both) delivery model for fronthaul connections.
-L2VPN/L3VPN service instances might be used as basic form of logical slice separation.
-Further, using service instances results in additional outer header (as packets are encapsulated/decapsulated at the nodes performing PE functions) providing clean discrimantion between 5G QoS and TN QoS, as explained in {{sec-qos-map}}.
+      This realization model of transport for 5G slices assumes Layer-3 delivery for midhaul and backhaul transport connections, and a Layer 2 or Layer 3 for
+      fronthaul connections. eCPRI supports both delivery models.
+L2VPN/L3VPN service instances might be used as a basic form of logical slice separation.
+Furthermore, using service instances results in an additional outer header (as packets are encapsulated/decapsulated at the nodes performing PE functions) providing clean discrimantion between 5G QoS and TN QoS, as explained in {{sec-qos-map}}.